Top 10 Amazing Temples in Bangkok

 Wat Phra Dhammakaya

-The Wat Phra Dhammakaya is a real insider tip for Bangkok and definitely recommended if you are looking for exceptional places.
+The Wat Phra Dhammakaya is a real insider tip for Bangkok and definitely recommended if you are searching for exceptional places.

 Wat Yannawa